 Kelly oversees the original editorial content for Bookish.
 She creates Q&As with bestselling authors like Isaac Marion and Lauren Beukes, as well as curated booklists—several of which, including "50 Lost Manuscripts" and "Writers With Non-Writing Degrees," have been picked up by The Huffington Post.
 Kelly received her B.A. in English Writing from Marist College and her M.A. in Screenwriting from National University of Ireland, Galway.

-Natalie writes and edits for the Sci-Fi & Fantasy, Comics, Young Adult, Romance and Children's sections of Bookish.
+Natalie oversees the original content for Bookish, with special attention to the Children's, Comics, Romance, Sci-Fi & Fantasy, and Young Adult sections of the site.
 A graduate of NYU's Gallatin School of Individualized Study, she is a playwright and pop culture blogger, and has written for Tor.com, Crushable, Quirk Books, BlackBook and other outlets.

 Born and raised in NYC, Sam Adler holds a B. A. in History from NYU.
 She is a former member of The NYU Nundu World Cup Quidditch Team.
 She’s a Beater.

 Emily is the syndication editor for Bookish.
 She is originally from Michigan, and is a graduate of Loyola University Chicago.
 She holds a B.A. in English and a B.S. in Secondary Education.